Loading…

 Save incompatibility is a real frustration for anyone with a long-running game.
 NetHack sessions can stretch across months or years.
 The bones system carries a dead character's ghost and equipment forward through runs.
 None of that transfers to NetHack 5.0.0.
 If you had something going in 3.6.x, it ends there.

 If you've been waiting for a reasonable entry point into the genre's founding title, the built-in tutorial in NetHack 5.0.0 makes this the most accessible version yet.
-For a wider look at what the roguelike genre looks like in 2026, Best Roguelike Games in 2026 covers what's worth playing now.
+For a wider look at what the roguelike genre looks like in 2026, Gambonanza and Die in the Dungeon are both recent releases that show where the format's current design interest sits: both approach replayability very differently from NetHack's open-world structure.

 What is NetHack 5.0.0?
 The latest release of the free ASCII roguelike, out May 2, 2026.
 NetHack 5.0.0 includes 3,100+ documented fixes, a built-in tutorial for new players, and a Lua-based build system overhaul.
 Free at nethack.org.